japanninja74/OS_embedded-LINUX-crypto-core/README.md

 - once you have added all IPs you can modify the vhdl file to include the core
 - connect the core to the registers
   - the details of how to modify the IP to add the core can be found in the . folder
 - run a synthesis to save the design and create the netlist

--
+At this point you should see your IP in the IP Catalong under `user repository`:
+- create a new block diagram
+- add the `zynq7000` IP by selecting the `+` icon
+- add your custom IP the same way
+- an option should appear to run automated connections, click on it
+- at this point all blocks should result connected and some more blocks should have been created, namely the AXI interconnect and the clock/reset control block.
+- click on the block diagram and select `create HDL wrapper`
+- click on . and select `generate bitstream`
+- click on . and select `export hardware platform`